-INTERNATIONAL STUDENT ADMISSION PROCESS
+INTERNATIONAL STUDENT ADMISSION

-PLEASE NOTE: Mercy College has not petitioned or received approval from the United States Department of Homeland Security to offer non-immigrant students admission to the College.
+PLEASE NOTE: Mercy College has not petitioned or received approval from the United States Department of Homeland Security to offer non-immigrant student admission to the College.
 The College cannot issue the Immigration Form I-20.

-Applicant must be a must be a Permanent Resident (Green Card holder) and present her/his Green Card to an admission officer to photocopy for the applicant's Mercy College application file.
+Applicant must be a Permanent Resident and present her/his Green Card to an admission officer to photocopy for the applicant's Mercy College application file.

-- Applicants with international transcripts are required to submit those transcripts to World Education Services (WES) for a course-by-course level evaluation and calculated cumulative grade point average (GPA).
-Contact WES at www.wes.org. - Applicants for whom English is a second language must complete the TOEFL (Test of English as a Foreign Language) with a minimum combined score (internet-based) of 80.
-This test must be taken within the past two years.
-Contact TOEFL at www.ets.org.
+• Applicants with international transcripts are required to submit their official transcripts to World Education Services (WES) for a course-by-course level evaluation and calculated cumulative grade point average (GPA).
+Contact WES at www.wes.org.

-HOME-SCHOOLED STUDENT ADMISSION PROCESS
+HOME-SCHOOLED STUDENT ADMISSION